 Try to shorten the subscription process too.
-The truth is, no one will want to answer more than 2 or 3 questions in a subscription form or in a landing page.
-A long subscription form petrifies the consumers away, guaranteed.
+The truth is, no one will want to answer more than 2 or 3 questions in a subscription form or on a landing page.
+Along subscription form petrifies the consumers away, guaranteed.

 2. Tell your subscribers what value you’ll provide upfront

 Before people hand you their email addresses, they have to know for what purposes you’re trying to get their email address.
-It’s same like shopping.
-People got to know on what they will spend their money on.
+It’s the same as shopping.
+People got to know what they will spend their money on.
 No one buys an invisible product.

 It doesn’t matter whether you want to send regular updates for the company’s behavior on the market, e-commerce links with products or weekly/daily tips for customers.
 What matters is to tell them what they’re going to get upfront and to be completely transparent towards your subscribers.